 Cameroon is another grey country when it comes to gambling.
 Quite simply, there are no laws to govern whether residents are allowed to place bets.
 The land-based gambling industry is in good health considering that the state have made moves to regulate operators who offer their services to customers.

 Sports betting is legal in Canada and moves have recently been made to allow single game wagering.
-The passage of the C-218 bill means that customers will no longer be compelled to place parlay bets on sports such as the NHL and NBA and actually have the opportunity to place single bets which is commonplace in the United States.
+The passage of the C-218 bill means that customers will no longer be compelled to place parlay bets when NBA and NHL betting and actually have the opportunity to place single bets which is commonplace in the United States.

 There are ten provinces and three territories that will be affected by this legislation.
 They already offer sports multiples, casino and lottery, with the latter coming from five lottery commissions that exist in the country.
 What is likely to happen is the lottery commissions add single sports betting to their array of products.